-- Locate your electric service panel.
+- Locate your electric service panel and open the door.

 Check the Thermostat

-- See if the batteries need changing.
-Many thermostats, though, operate off of the low-power current from the wire that attaches to the thermostat, so they will have no batteries.
+- Do the batteries need changing?
+Many thermostats operate off of the low-power current from the wire that attaches to the thermostat, so they will have no batteries.
 But programmable thermostats usually do have on-board batteries that need to be changed out.
 If you find the programmable thermostat too difficult to understand, switch it out for an older style dial analog thermostat, if only for testing purposes.

-Fix the Condensate Pump or Empty the Pan
+Fix the Condensate Pump and Pan

-Unlike a window unit air-conditioner, for example, which is located on the home's exterior and can deposit the water onto the ground, furnaces are usually centrally located within a home; there is no place for the water to exit on its own.
+Unlike a window unit air-conditioner, which is located on the home's exterior and can deposit the water onto the ground, furnaces are usually centrally located within a home.
+This leaves no place for the water to exit on its own.
 The condensate pan collects the water and its attached condensate pump expels it out of the house.

 - Look for the rectangular-shaped box attached to the side of the furnace.
+Do not remove it.